MEA Payments Market Size

 9. Future Outlook of the Market

-What is the growth rate of Middle East and Africa Payments Market?
+What is the current Middle East and Africa Payments Market size?

-The Middle East and Africa Payments Market is growing at a CAGR of 16.2% over the next 5 years.
+The Middle East and Africa Payments Market is projected to register a CAGR of 16.2% during the forecast period (2023-2028).

 Who are the key players in Middle East and Africa Payments Market?

-Interswitch Ltd, Jumia, Network International Holdings Plc, Opay, PalmPay Technology Co Ltd are the major companies operating in Middle East and Africa Payments Market.
+Interswitch Ltd, Jumia, Network International Holdings Plc, Opay and PalmPay Technology Co Ltd are the major companies operating in the Middle East and Africa Payments Market.